 Lives put on hold

-I believe that American high-schoolers are being sold a bill of goods — Top schools mean top dollars later on! – whose payments are impossible to make.
+I believe that American high-schoolers have been sold a bill of goods — Top schools mean top dollars later on! – whose payments are impossible to make.
 Liz Pulliam Weston, a columnist for MSN Money, heard from a mom whose son graduated $75,000 in debt.
 Now he’s a teacher making $24,000 a year.
 His loan payments are $1,400 a month.

 And what about the ones who don’t luck into decent jobs?
 They do temp work or pull coffee for $8 an hour.
 They either share a place with as many roommates as zoning allows, or land back with Mom and Dad.

 Just as with the subprime loan mess, it’s tempting to dismiss drowning-in-debt students as a bunch of nitwits.
 They knew the cost going in.
 Why in the world would they sign up for loans they might not be able to afford?

 Because that’s the American way: Buy now, and never mind the “pay later” part.
 Just buy.
 If you want it, you should have it.

 To all of you parents of teenagers: I am begging you to read Liz Pulliam Weston’s writings on college loans, both on MSN Money and at her own website, AskLizWeston.com.
 Discuss the subject with your kids.
 If they’re still bent on “dream” schools, be very clear about what you can and cannot contribute.
 Help them decide whether four years of prestige is worth a decade or more of grueling monthly payments.